Washoe County Alarm Ordinance

 How is my alarm company involved in this matter?

 They assist you with any questions you may have about your alarm system’s operation and its maintenance.
-To prevent having any false alarms, check with your alarm company for suggestions on how to avoid the most common alarm user errors visit www.atbservices.com/Washoe County
+To prevent having any false alarms, check with your alarm company for suggestions on how to avoid the most common alarm user errors visit www.crywolfservices.com/washoe/

-Why was PMAM contracted to administer the alarm program?
+Why was Crywolf False Alarm Solutions contracted to administer the alarm program?

 It would not be cost effective to create and maintain our own system of tracking and billing false alarm violations, as it requires new computer software as well as hiring and training additional staff.
-ATB Service is a company which exclusively administers alarm programs for cities and counties nationwide, thus spreading the infrastructure cost to make it affordable for Washoe County.
+Crywolf False Alarm Solutions is a company which exclusively administers alarm programs for cities and counties nationwide, thus spreading the infrastructure cost to make it affordable for Washoe County.

 Where can I read or obtain a copy of the ordinance?